 The Aquarium is fortunate to be located in close proximity to, and partner with, several scientific, educational, and environmental organizations, including: OSU Hatfield Marine Science Center, Oregon Coast STEM Hub, Oregon Sea Grant, Oregon Coast Community College, Lincoln County School District, NOAA National Marine Fisheries, International Veterinary Association, Surfrider Foundation, SOLVE and Oregon and Washington Departments of Fish and Wildlife.

-As a collective, we contribute to and lead valuable formal and informal marine science education, research and conservation efforts.
-For example, this year we hosted two SOLVE beach cleanups that broke attendance records, advocated for a plastic bag ban in Newport (which passed on a state level) and assisted OSU in retrieving technical scientific equipment from the bottom of the ocean with our expert dive team.
+As a collective, we contribute to and lead valuable formal and informal marine science education, research, and conservation efforts.
+In the past we've hosted SOLVE beach cleanups that broke attendance records, advocated for a plastic bag ban in Newport (which passed on a state level) and assisted OSU in retrieving technical scientific equipment from the bottom of the ocean with our expert dive team.

 Our conservation reach extends far beyond our home on Yaquina Bay:

 - We provide the official dive team for the Oregon Marine Reserve Program and are dedicated to regularly conducting dive surveys to understand the long-term changes and conservation outcomes of the reserves over time.